 The fig plant can be grown on a wide range of soils as long as there is sufficient depth and good drainage.

 Figs should be planted at least eight inches deep (20 cm), preferably in late winter or early spring; container-grown plants can be planted any time of the year in warm climates.

 Figs can be raised from seed; however, the fig plant is usually propagated by cuttings.

 The fig tree needs to be watered regularly but in moderation, since it will not tolerate excessively wet soil.

-Fig trees are prone to attack by root-knot nematodes, as well as by borers, mealybugs, and scale insects.
+Fig trees are prone to attacks by root-knot nematodes, as well as by borers, mealybugs, and scale insects.

-The fig tree can be also be affected by fungal diseases and viruses.
+The fig tree can also be affected by fungal diseases and viruses.

 - Other uses Alcohol, Animal feed, Cosmetics, Perfume

 The fig is known as a false fruit or multiple fruit, because its inside is composed by unborn flowers and seeds.

 The fig tree can reach 10 - 30 feet (3 - 9 m) high tall, and it is characterized by large, fragrant, green ornamental leaves.
 It has numerous spreading branches and a trunk rarely more than seven inches (18 cm) in diameter.
 The trunk and stalks are rich in a milky latex-like substance.
 The fig fruit can be egg-shaped, conical, or pear-shaped, one to four inches (3 - 10 cm) long, and its thin and tender skin varies in color from yellowish-green to coppery, bronze, or dark-purple.
 Figs are filled with specialized structures called "syconia," which bear minute male and female flowers on the inside.
 The flesh can be whitish, pale-yellow, amber, more or less pink, rose, red, or purple.